furzepig/brachistochrone/_posts/writing/2019-11-09-the_piecener.md

   hundred or a thousand times since the clean wall was first marked.

-  `Not Burned and Once Burned today boys and girls so make the most of it!‘ said Badney, pleased with himself and fat on Crookshank’s breakfast.
+  'Not Burned and Once Burned today boys and girls so make the most of it!‘ said Badney, pleased with himself and fat on Crookshank’s breakfast.

-  `Railtown and all points west to the triple road.’
+  'Railtown and all points west to the triple road.’

   Good territory, lots of loot and easy work to get it.
-Badney not pleased with the quiet response from the sleepy Moon Gang bangs his great chest and bawls from his fat beard, `Who looks after you hey?
+Badney not pleased with the quiet response from the sleepy Moon Gang bangs his great chest and bawls from his fat beard, 'Who looks after you hey?
 Gethen’s taking the River Gang back into Parkside today!‘ Jeering and cheering, Parkside filled in all black on the map because it is Once Burned, Twice Burned, Who-knows-how-many-times Burned and standing in the middle of it, the White Tower.

-  `Make hay while the sun shines ladies and gentlemen, Mr Crookshank wants steelos as always, wire, glass, hand tools, no more light bubbles for the time, paper if its wrapped, especially big paper,’ he shows the length of the big paper just to make sure they know, `all skellys to be reported back to me and also any boxes of tricks.‘ Laughter, then not laughter.
+  'Make hay while the sun shines ladies and gentlemen, Mr Crookshank wants steelos as always, wire, glass, hand tools, no more light bubbles for the time, paper if its wrapped, especially big paper,’ he shows the length of the big paper just to make sure they know, 'all skellys to be reported back to me and also any boxes of tricks.‘ Laughter, then not laughter.

-  `Boxes of tricks.
+  'Boxes of tricks.
 Report to me,’ says Badney as quietly as he ever says anything, great dark eyes scanning the room, all the gang assembled there but the pieceners standing to the front, both young enough and old enough to go out into the crazy maze of the old city and pick it apart piece by tiny piece making new life from the old death.

-  `Alright!‘ bawls Badney after the silence, `Be careful out there.’
+  'Alright!‘ bawls Badney after the silence, 'Be careful out there.’

   So they go -- arranging themselves into the teams that work the